 1. Epidemic Sound

-Epidemic Sound offers over 30,000 tracks of royalty-free music in several genres.
-Using their program, you will have the ability to download each part of a track separately if you wish, making it easy for you to create your own unique playlists or use a portion of a song for a YouTube compilation.
+Using their program, you will have the ability to download each part of a track separately if you wish, making it easy for you to create your own unique playlists and Twitch sound alerts or use a portion of a song for a YouTube compilation.

 Their affordable personal plan covers music for YouTube, Facebook, Instagram, and Twitch and the company offers a free 30 day trial that will allow you to see first hand what the platform has to offer.

 Epidemic Sound owns all of their music and adds new tracks on a weekly basis.
-The platform works directly with each artist and composer on a long-term basis (though they don’t require the artist to remain exclusive).
 As Epidemic owns the music, you won’t have to worry about copyright strikes or takedowns.

 They will make claims on accounts that upload videos without an active subscription, but won’t make past claims on accounts that previously uploaded content while having a subscription.
 You can easily link your channel to Epidemic to make it that much easier for no claims to be made.